-Filipe Figueiredo (1), a final-year Politics student, won the Professional Services and Consulting Award at the upReach Student Social Mobility Awards, which showcase the resilience and achievements of UK undergraduates from lower socio-economic backgrounds.
-Filipe, raised by a single mother in a deprived area and the first in his family to attend university, took part in the Social Innovation Programme with Bristol Hub and Burges Salmon as a Volunteer Consultant, assisting a local charity partner with expanding their engagement.
+Filipe Figueiredo (1), a final-year

+Politics student, won the Professional

+Services and Consulting Award at the

+upReach Student Social Mobility Awards,

+which showcase the resilience and

+achievements of UK undergraduates from

+lower socio-economic backgrounds.

+Filipe, raised by a single mother in a deprived

+area and the first in his family to attend

+university, took part in the Social Innovation

+Programme with Bristol Hub and Burges

+Salmon as a Volunteer Consultant, assisting

+a local charity partner with expanding

+their engagement.

 Lucy Berthoud (2), Professor of Space Systems Engineering and a National Teaching Fellow whose practical lessons have helped her students to gain coveted positions in the space industry, was named as a Principal Fellow of the Higher Education Academy.

 Dann Mitchell (3), Professor of Climate Science at the Cabot Institute for the Environment, has received the Adrian Gill Award for Advances at the Interface of Atmospheric Science and Related Disciplines from the Royal Meteorological Society.
-The award recognises his pioneering work In 2022/23, many members of our community were in the spotlight for their work, both academically and more widely.
+The award recognises his pioneering work spotlight for their work, both academically and more widely.
 Here are just a few examples.